TheLeopard65/MY-DSA-JOURNEY/README.md

 This repository covers the following important topics in DSA:

-1. **Time Complexity**
-   Learn about different time complexities like Constant, Logarithmic, Linear, Quadratic, etc., and how they affect algorithm efficiency.
+1. **Time Complexity**: Learn about different time complexities like Constant, Logarithmic, Linear, Quadratic, etc., and how they affect algorithm efficiency.

-2. **Arrays**
-   Basic and advanced operations on arrays, including 1D and 2D arrays and their manipulation.
+2. **Arrays**: Basic and advanced operations on arrays, including 1D and 2D arrays and their manipulation.

-3. **Strings**
-   Working with strings, including common string manipulation algorithms and libraries.
+3. **Strings**: Working with strings, including common string manipulation algorithms and libraries.

-4. **Linked Lists**
-   Covers singly linked lists, doubly linked lists, circular linked lists, and related operations.
+4. **Linked Lists**: Covers singly linked lists, doubly linked lists, circular linked lists, and related operations.

-5. **Stacks**
-   Stack implementation using arrays and linked lists.
+5. **Stacks**: Stack implementation using arrays and linked lists.
 Includes finite and infinite stacks.

-6. **Queues**
-   Covers circular queues, linear queues, and priority queues, all implemented using arrays and linked lists.
+6. **Queues**: Covers circular queues, linear queues, and priority queues, all implemented using arrays and linked lists.

-7. **Vectors**
-   Dynamic and static vector implementations, including multidimensional vectors.
+7. **Vectors**: Dynamic and static vector implementations, including multidimensional vectors.

-8. **Recursion**
-   Examples of different types of recursion like tail recursion, non-tail recursion, and indirect recursion.
+8. **Recursion**: Examples of different types of recursion like tail recursion, non-tail recursion, and indirect recursion.

-9. **Trees**
-   Binary trees, AVL trees, and Binary Search Trees (BST), along with common operations like traversal and insertion.
+9. **Trees**: Binary trees, AVL trees, and Binary Search Trees (BST), along with common operations like traversal and insertion.

-10. **Graphs**
-    Graph data structure, along with BFS, DFS, and Dijkstra's algorithm for directed and undirected graphs.
+10. **Graphs**: Graph data structure, along with BFS, DFS, and Dijkstra's algorithm for directed and undirected graphs.

-11. **Hash Maps**
-    Implementation of hash maps using techniques like separate chaining, linear probing, quadratic probing, and double hashing.
+11. **Hash Maps**: Implementation of hash maps using techniques like separate chaining, linear probing, quadratic probing, and double hashing.

-12. **Sorting Algorithms**
-    Implementations of common sorting algorithms like Bubble Sort, Selection Sort, Quick Sort, Merge Sort, etc.
+12. **Sorting Algorithms**: Implementations of common sorting algorithms like Bubble Sort, Selection Sort, Quick Sort, Merge Sort, etc.

-13. **Dynamic Programming**
-    A deep dive into dynamic programming concepts and examples for solving problems efficiently.

 ### Structure of the Repository